RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 - can we just use SSO and custom user attributes for this?
 - https://www.keycloak.org/docs/4.8/server_admin/index.html#user-attributes
 - TBD PROS/CONS of each approach
 - breaking up a microservice can be be a tricky thing, for this first pass as a small system we don't want to create unnecessary network traffic and complexity without needing it.
-So our first pass will be to favor coupling related biz reqwuirements and refactor later if necessary.
+So our first pass will be to favor coupling related biz requirements and refactor later if necessary.
 So in this case a single service for user profile AND user preferences.
 This could later be broken into two if needed.
 - TBD look here for example: https://github.com/NAPS-emergency-response-project/emergency-sso